-To better understand your typical customer journey, and thus how to move prospects through your sales funnel, it is helpful to create a visualization, known as a customer journey map.
+To better understand your typical customer journey, and thus how to move prospects through your sales funnel, it is helpful to create a visualization known as a customer journey map.

 A customer journey map is a visualization that tracks the various ways a customer might encounter your brand and the experience that follows.

-These entry points could be an advertisement that a customer clicks through to land on your website, a post you made on Facebook, or an introduction email sent after a prospect subscribes to your newsletter.
+These entry points could be an advertisement that a customer clicks through to land on your website, a post you made on Facebook, or an introduction email you sent after a prospect subscribed to your newsletter.
 Customer journey maps are unique to each business and largely depend on the types of customers being targeted and their specific needs.

 “When you think of a customer journey, you should think about something visual,” Lanman said, adding that businesses should literally map their customer journey.
 “Especially in today’s digital environment, there are so many different channels at the top of the sales funnel.
 Visualizing it really does help.”